What Is a Home Inspection?

 Buyer Red Flag #3: Septic Tank Failure

 If your new home comes with a septic tank, make sure trouble is not bubbling below the surface.
 A septic tank that fails can cost thousands of dollars to replace.
 That’s a stinky way to start life in your new home!
 Foul odors, slow or gurgling drains, and standing water are common symptoms of a septic tank that needs some TLC.
+Many areas will require a septic tank inspection prior to turning on utilities.

 Buyer Red Flag #4: Water Intrusion